funidata/keijo/docs/development-handbook.md

 npm run generate
 ```

+## Contributions

+Contributions must be made via pull requests into the protected `main` branch.
+Use labels and comprehensive descriptions in PR's to aid automatic release notes generation.
+All tests must pass before merge.

+Third-party contributions are accepted but you must first agree to Funidata's CLA.
+This repository is not currently set up for automatic CLA management.
+If you are interested in contributing to this project, please open an issue first to sort out these necessities!

 ## Releases

 The project is setup with an automatic release pipeline that takes care of testing the software, building, packaging and finally publishing it as a Docker image to GHCR (GitHub Container Registry).